thejasmeetsingh/mcp-servers/src/web-search/README.md

 If you encounter issues:

 - Verify Docker is running
-- Confirm Redis container is active with `docker container ls`
 - Check API key validity
 - Inspect Docker logs with docker logs `web-search`
 - Confirm the JSON syntax in your config file is correct